Derek Bok

-Derek Curtis Bok (born March 22, 1930) is an American lawyer and educator, and the former president of Harvard University.
+Derek Curtis Bok (born March 22, 1930) is an American lawyer and educator, and former president of Harvard University.

-Life and career
+Early life and education

-Bok was born in Bryn Mawr, Pennsylvania.
+Bok was born in Bryn Mawr, Pennsylvania, on March 22, 1930 to Pennsylvania Supreme Court justice Curtis Bok and Margaret Plummer Bok.
 Following his parents' divorce, he, his mother, brother and sister moved several times, ultimately to Los Angeles, where he spent much of his childhood.
 He graduated from Stanford University (B.A., 1951), Harvard Law School (J.D., 1954), attended Sciences Po, and George Washington University (A.M., 1958).

+Career

 Bok taught law at Harvard beginning in 1958 and was selected dean of the law school there (1968–1971) after Dean Erwin Griswold was appointed Solicitor-General of the United States.
 He then served as the university's 25th president (1971–1991), succeeding Nathan M. Pusey.
+He was installed as president in a private ceremony in the Faculty Room of University Hall, given his predecessor abruptly stepping down after the botched handling of anti-Vietnam War protests on campus.

 In the mid-1970s, Bok negotiated with Radcliffe College president Matina Horner the "non-merger merger" between Harvard and Radcliffe Colleges that was a major step in the final merger of the two institutions.
 Bok recently served as the faculty chair at the Hauser Center for Nonprofit Organizations at Harvard, taught at the Harvard Graduate School of Education, and is the 300th Anniversary University Professor at Harvard Kennedy School.